|Nutrition Facts (per serving)|

-Fresh, delicious pears start to appear in produce markets in early autumn and the pear cobbler cocktail is a fantastic way to enjoy this tasty fruit.
-The recipe takes the classic brandy cobbler and transforms it for autumn and winter entertaining; it makes a great addition to the Thanksgiving table.
+Fresh, delicious pears start to reach their peak in early autumn and the pear cobbler cocktail is a fantastic way to enjoy this tasty fruit.
+The recipe takes the classic brandy cobbler and transforms it for autumn and winter entertaining.
+It makes a great addition to the Thanksgiving table.

-This recipe has classic style, based on the traditional cobbler formula that relies heavily on fresh fruits.
+This recipe has a classic style, based on the traditional cobbler formula that relies heavily on fresh fruits.
 It has a few modern twists, though.
-For one, we're pairing a dry sherry with a sweet pear brandy (or pear liqueur, if you like).
+For one, you'll pair a dry sherry with a sweet pear brandy (or pear liqueur, if you like).
 It also requires a homemade cinnamon syrup.
 Yet, it is the drunken pears that steal the show and really make the cocktail something special.